MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-browser.md

 > [!NOTE]
 > This policy is only enforced in Windows 10 Mobile and not supported in Windows 10 for desktop.
 For desktop devices, use the [AppLocker CSP](applocker-csp.md) instead.

-Specifies whether the browser is allowed on the device.
+By default, the device allows Microsoft Edge on Windows 10 Mobile.
+Disabling this policy disables the Microsoft Edge tile, and when clicking the tile, a message opens indicating that the administrator disabled Internet browsing.

 Most restricted value is 0.

-When this policy is set to 0 (not allowed), the Microsoft Edge for Windows 10 Mobile tile will appear greyed out, and clicking on the tile will display a message indicating theat Internet browsing has been disabled by your administrator.

 <!--/Description-->
 <!--SupportedValues-->